-As with brushing, bathing is the pet-owner’s bonding time and should be an enjoyable moment for your Golden Retriever.
+As with brushing, bathing is the pet-owner’s bonding time and should be an enjoyable moment for both you and your Golden Retriever.

 Because water flattens fur on your pet’s skin, bathing can also be done with a health inspection function in mind.
 Look closely for irregular bumps on your dog’s skin or the presence of fleas or ticks.